Welcome to our “Spotlight On…” segment!

-Has performance always been a central part of your personal brand?
+Has creativity always been a central part of your personal brand?
 If not, when did it start to become more prominent in your life?

-Does being creative generally come naturally, or do you have to coax it out?
+Does being creative generally flow, or do you have to coax it out?

 What would you say are some of your core values, and do you tend to turn to them in your creative work?

 Everything I have designed, or go about designing has to make people smile and feel a sense of happiness, creating happy memories within their home.